 Gout is a variation of arthritis that results when urate crystals accumulate around joints.
 Urate crystals are formed when there are abnormally high levels of uric acid in the blood.
 Uric acid is usually dissolvable in the bloodstream and urinated out.
 However, the body can sometimes either produce too much uric acid or excrete too little of it.
 Gout primarily affects the joint connected to the big toe.
 Its sufferers experience symptoms such as joint pain, inflammation, redness, and difficulties with moving around.
 Paul Manafort’s gout complications since he has gone to prison has been a big news story of late.
 This makes sense because inactivity can exacerbate gout symptoms.

 Increased levels of uric acid increase the risks of developing gout.
 Eating excessive amounts of certain foods increases uric acid levels.
 This includes steak, organ meats, and seafood.
 Non-meats that can increase uric acid levels include alcoholic beverages and drinks containing fructose.
 Obesity also causes the body to produce more uric acids, making it difficult to remove much of it.
-Diseases and medical conditions such as untreated high blood pressure, diabetes, metabolic syndrome also increase the risk of developing gout.
+Diseases and medical conditions such as untreated high blood pressure, diabetes, and metabolic syndrome, which also increase the risk of developing gout.

-There are contributing factors to gout but genetics is the primary cause.
+There are contributing factors to gout, but genetics is the primary cause.

 There are two different ways to treat gout.
 One involves treating gout attacks, and the other involves treating its complications.
 Treating gout attacks can involve nonsteroidal anti-inflammatory drugs (NSAIDs), colchicine, a pain reliever, or corticosteroids.
 Medications used to treat gout complications fall into two categories.
-One is medications that inhibit the production of uric acid consist of xanathine oxidase inhibitors (XOIs) such as allopurinol and Uloric.
+One is medications that inhibit the production of uric acid comprise xanthine oxidase inhibitors (XOIs) such as allopurinol and Uloric.
 Uloric is a xanthine oxidase (XO) inhibitor prescribed for the chronic management of hyperuricemia (excessive uric acid) in patients with gout.

 So these drugs restrict the amount of uric acid produced in your body.
 The hope is to lower uric acid levels in your blood, which reduces the risk of developing gout.
 There are other is medications that help remove uric acid from the body.
 These are uricosurics such as probenecid.
-But while they do remove uric acid, they can also increase the level of uric acid in your urine, which can increase the risk of kidney stones.
+But while they remove uric acid, they can also increase the level of uric acid in your urine, which can increase the risk of kidney stones.

 - Get more information on bringing a Uloric lawsuit